bowman2001/perplex/exampleSite/content/doc/overview/concept/index.md

 The theme includes the open-source font family [Plex](https://www.ibm.com/plex/) and the layout fits their proportions.
 The theme does **not** resemble [IBM’s corporate design system](https://carbondesignsystem.com/).

 The layout is **fluid-responsive**.
 This concept has been around for a while but hasn’t been realized often.
 I’m not completely sure why because there are [many advantages](/blog/accessibility-of-fluid-typography).

-The proportions of this layout stay fixed between breakpoints beyond mobile.
-And this allows us to achieve some essential typographic advantages:
+Many proportions of this layout stay fixed between breakpoints beyond mobile.
+And this allows us to achieve some essential layout advantages:

 - The viewport is always used at full width when the screen space is limited.

-- The line length stays the same on all screens wide enough.
+- The line length is fixed on all wider screens.

 - adjacent columns stay in sync
 {.col2}